seaCatKim/Timor_surveys20152017/README.md

-# Timor_Leste_coral_surveys_20152017
+# Coral surveys at four sites in Timor-Leste before and after 2016-2017 bleaching

-This repository mirrors the UQ eSpace record for Kim et al., 2022 The condition of four coral reefs in Timor-Leste before and after the 2016-2017 marine heatwave in the journal Oceans.
+This repository mirrors the UQ eSpace record for Kim et al., 2022 The condition of four coral reefs in Timor-Leste before and after the 2016-2017 marine heatwave in the journal Oceans (doi:10.1101/2020.11.03.364323).
 This repository contains the R related data and code for analysis and figures of the publication.

 # 1. data

-The data folder is the same as found in the
+The data folder is the same as found in The University of Queensland eSpace repository at record number [UQ:7278446](https://espace.library.uq.edu.au/view/UQ:7278446) and doi:10.48610/7278446.

 # 2. R code